 Although the Food and Nutrition team makes it looks easy, feeding students in need isn’t as easy you might think.

-Meals are provided to anyone who is under 18 and present at the pickup location, including pre-K students, rising kindergartners, recent graduates under 18, and even students new to Cobb County.
-School staff anticipates serving about 225,000 meals from May 25 to June 26.
+Meals will be provided to anyone who is under 18 and present at the pickup location, including pre-K students, rising kindergartners, recent graduates under 18, and even students new to Cobb County.

 “Our students need us now more than ever, and we are committed to helping our Cobb students who may be struggling during this time.
 We have been very thoughtful about supporting our students in a sustainable, financially responsible way.
 I am thankful we live in a community with such supportive staff and volunteers who are dedicated to every student in the Cobb County School District,” said Superintendent Chris Ragsdale.